UHDanke/gd_docs/README.md

 ### Bugs

 In order to aid with debugging, i keep track of all bugs i find and figure out the cause of.
-You can find lists of bugs i have found in the bugs folder, split by trigger type.
+You can find a list of my own findings in the bugs folder, split by trigger type.

 I am interested in trigger / editor related bug reports for the purpose of documentation only.
 If you found a bug you can raise an issue and i can take a look at it, but i give no guarantees.